charles-uno/charles-uno.github.io/_drafts/2017-09-14-prime-time.md

 ### How Good is Oath?

 Matthias has been a proponent of Oath in this deck since (at least) [early 2016](http://www.starcitygames.com/events/coverage/rg_valakut_with_matthias_hunt.html), but it hasn't caught on.

-Perhaps the card isn't good

-Perhaps cantrips are just hard to evaluate
+My suspicion, honestly, is that Oath hasn't caught on because the card feels *bad*.
+When my draw for the turn is Oath, I'm annoyed.
+I have to pay to turn it into a "real" card.
+It makes my sequencing harder.
+And sometimes it whiffs[^8]!

+[^8]: In Matthias' build, Oath is 50% to find only land, 7% to find only creatures, 38% to find both, and 5% to whiff.

+But there's a difference between a card that *feels* bad and a card that *is* bad.
+Remember <a class="card">Death's Shadow</a>?

+---

+---

+---